Document Set

 - Legal matters: organize documents by case or matter with consistent classification

-- Proposals & engagements: bundle drafts, approvals, and final versions
+- Proposals and engagements: bundle drafts, approvals, and final versions

 Benefits